What is my Landline Number: Quick Help Guide

 Once you’ve established there’s definitely an issue with the telephone line, use email, your phone company’s website or your mobile phone to contact whoever provides your phone service to tell them about the problem.
 While you’re at it, ask them to tell you what your landline phone number is.

-Do I need a landline?
+Do I Need a Landline?

 In many households the sound of the home phone ringing is like a distant echo from the past, everyone contacts you directly on your mobile, right?
-However, most internet service providers rely on telephone lines to deliver broadband - and, of course, they charge you for line rental as part of their broadband and phone packages - so that’s why we still have landline phone numbers as well as mobile numbers.
+However, most internet service providers rely on telephone lines to deliver broadband - and, of course, they charge you for Line Rental as part of their broadband and phone packages - so that’s why we still have landline phone numbers as well as mobile numbers.

 Surprisingly though, about 12% of UK homes have no broadband but they do have active landlines (also known as fixed-line telephones), so clearly there is still a demand for a home phone service for both outgoing and incoming phone calls.

 You might never use your home phone line to make outgoing calls, but in some situations it’s essential to know your landline number.
 Many people rely more heavily on their mobile phones and broadband these days.

 Here are a few examples of when it’s useful to know your home telephone number: